+Project Location Total Project

-Total Project Project Location Size (Sq.
+Size (Sq.
 Ft.)
-1 Shops at Jagare Ridge 2 Edmonton, Alberta 105,000 A 12-acre regional shopping centre located at 141 st Street and d 28 th Avenue.
-This project is scheduled to commence in The District at North Deerfoot 2,250,000 A 115-acre regional business/indust trial park located at QEII H ighway and Country Hills Blvd SE.
-Construction is schedu • Greenwich Calgary, Alberta 395,000 A 16-acre regional shopping centre and office park located at Highway 1 and 83 rd Street NW.
-This project is scheduled to commence in 2015.
-West Calgary Marketplace Calgary, Alberta 800,000 An 80-acre regional power centre lo cated at Highway 1 and C Id Banff Coach Road.
-This project is scheduled to commer nce in 2017.
-Keystone Common Calgary, Alberta 775,000 An 80-acre regional power centre lo cated at Stoney Trail and 11 th Street NE.
-This project is scheduled to commence in n 2016.
-The Shoppes at Canyons Lethbridge, Alberta 105,000 A 12-acre regional shopping centre located at University Driv e and Chinook Trail West.
-This project is scheduled to co mmence in 2015.
-West Pointe Marketplace Lethbridge, Alberta 750,000 An 85-acre regional power centre lo cated at Highway 3 and L Iniversity Drive West.
-This project is scheduled to commer nce in 2016.
-Telford Industrial Leduc, Alberta 600,000 An 80-acre industrial park.
-Melcor is developing a 9-acre parc el commencing in 2013.
-1 Total project size represents the estimated total square footage to be
+1

+Shops at Jagare Ridge 2 Edmonton, 105,000

+Alberta ct

+A 12-acre regional shoppin

+28 th Avenue.
+This project is scheduled to comme ence in 2015.

+The District at North Calgary, Alberta 2,250,000

+Deerfoot

+A 115-acre regional busine ss/industrial park loca ited at QEII

+Highway and Country Hills Blvd SE.
+Construction is scheduled to

+commence in 2014.

+Greenwich Calgary, Alberta 395,000

+A 16-acre regional shoppin

+Highway 1 and 83 rd Street NW.
+Due to servicing delays from the

+City of Calgary and intercha ange delays from the province this

+project is scheduled to con nmence in 2016+.

+West Calgary Calgary, Alberta 800,000

+Marketplace

+An 80-acre regional power centre located at Hig hway 1 and Old

+Banff Coach Road.
+This pro ject is scheduled to co ommence in

+2017+.

+Keystone Common Calgary, Alberta 775,000

+An 80-acre regional power centre located at Sto ney Trail and 11 th

+Street NE.
+This project is so

+The Shoppes at Canyons Lethbridge, 105,000

+Alberta

+A 12-acre regional shoppin g centre located at Ui niversity Drive and

+Chinook Trail West.
+This pr ~ ·

+2015. -

+West Pointe Lethbridge, 750,000

+Marketplace Alberta

+An 85-acre regional power centre located at Hig hway 3 and

+University Drive West.
+This

+2017+.
-1. Total project size represents the estimated total square footage to be developed in the project when fully built out.
-This includes sites that may be individually sold to retailers or end-users.

-2. Joint arrangement project.
+- Total project size represents the estimated total square footage to be developed in the project when fully built out.
+This includes sites that may be individually sold to retailers or end-users. - 2.
+Joint arrangement project.